 Applicants are able to self-direct their own care, which means they are able to hire and manage the personal care attendant of their choosing.
 Friends can be hired to provide care, but relatives cannot be hired.
 However, personal care attendants must go through an Attendant Care Education Orientation run by the Center for Independent Living, Granite State Independent Living (GSIL).
 Personal care attendants are under the authority of a GSIL registered nurse.

 For those over the income and asset limits, it’s possible to still qualify for Medicaid.
-The state of New Hampshire has a Medically Needy Pathway, which means those who have high, recurring medical bills can deduct these bills from their monthly income, effectively lowering their countable income.
-It's important to note that the medically needy income limit is different from the income limit above.
-As of 2019, the Medically Needy Pathway limits one's monthly income to $591 after medical deductions.
+For those with excess income, the state of New Hampshire has a Medically Needy Pathway, which means those who have high, recurring medical bills can deduct these bills from their monthly income, effectively lowering their countable income.
+It’s important to note that the medically needy income limit is different from the income limit above.
+As of 2022, the Medically Needy Pathway limits one’s monthly income to $591 after medical deductions.

 Seniors who are over the income and / or asset limit(s) are highly encouraged to seek the counsel of a professional Medicaid Planner, who can assist in reallocating income and assets in order for one to qualify for Medicaid.

 Other qualifications of the PCAS program are as follows:

 Up to approximately 40 hours / week (though one may be approved for more than 40 hours) of personal attendant care can be provided via this program.
 Personal care attendants provide health maintenance support (bowel/bladder care, ostomy care, administering of medications, etc.) and assistance with ADLs and IADLs (bathing, dressing, grooming, shaving, nail care, oral hygiene, using the toilet, transferring from a lying position to a seated position, medication assistance, light housekeeping, shopping for groceries).